 At the turn of the 20th century, a new architectural movement swept through Europe, creating some of the most spectacular monuments in history.
 From about 1890 to the start of World War I, Art Nouveau architecture swept across the continent, making use of new technologies for a highly ornamental, elaborate style.

-Let’s take a tour across Europe to see some memorable examples of Art Nouveau architecture.
+Let’s take a tour across Europe to see 10 examples of Art Nouveau architecture.

 In Vienna, a group of rebel artists broke out to form the Secession, a branch of Art Nouveau.
-This building, constructed in 1897, was a visual manifestation of their beliefs.
-Gustav Klimt created a frieze for the now iconic structure, which has the group's slogan, “To every age its art, to every art its freedom,” carved above the door.
+The Secession Building, constructed in 1897, was a visual manifestation of their beliefs.
+Gustav Klimt created a frieze for the now-iconic structure, which has the group's slogan, “To every age its art, to every art its freedom,” carved above the door.

 Also known as the House of Bones, Casa Battló was remodeled in 1904 by famed architect Antoni Gaudí.
 It's defined as an example of Art Nouveau architecture (or its Spanish term Modernisme) in a broad sense, with its curving facade and use of glass and ironwork.